loryma/ydkjs/README.md

 The JS engine takes the AST for `var a = 2;` and turns it into a set of machine instructions to actually create a variable called a (including reserving memory, etc.), and then store a value into a.

+The connection between scopes that are nested within other scopes is called **scope chain** **Shadowing** in case of identical variables names variable in the closest scope is used. `let` can shadow `var` but `var` can't shadow `let`.

+**Hoisting** - every variable is created at the beginning of the scope it belongs to.
+When a function is defined a new scope is created.

 Closure - Functions maintain original scope irregardles of where they are executed.

 **Principle of Least Privilage (POLP).
 Principle of Least Exposure (POLE)**